-B. Proposed Activities - Year Four
+B. Proposed Activities - Year Five

-Principle activities to be engaged in by the district during its 4th year of operation will include:
+Principle activities to be engaged in by the district during its 5th year of operation will include:

 - a.
 Enhance the area's image through beautification maintenance and related activities - b.
 Establish safety and security programs through contacted security services - c.
-Market the district - d.
-Develop marketing and promotional programs to promote the dining, entertainment, shopping, healthcare and hospitality opportunities in the district via independent and cooperative programming with VISIT Milwaukee and other entities.
+Market the district through various campaigns - d.
+Develop marketing and promotional programs to promote the dining, entertainment, shopping, healthcare and hospitality opportunities in the district via independent and cooperative programming with VISIT Milwaukee, our partner agency and other entities.